 Above L: Chamberland shucks a freshly sourced oyster.
 He encourages local fisherman to bring their catch straight to the kitchen door.
 Above R: The oysters are plated on sea salt granules resembling ice, a more sustainable way to serve them.

-Above: Saltwater's pastry chef Stacy Lauer oversaw the restaurant design.
-She took out the beams from the former pizza restaurant to open up the space and reveal the skylights, and added a wall of built-in shelving for storage and wine display.
-The raw simple beveled edge counter top is by Concreteworks in Oakland, with beadboard paneling beneath.
+Above: Saltwater’s pastry chef Stacy Lauer oversaw the restaurant design.
+The space was formerly a pizza restaurant; Lauer took out the beams to open up the room and reveal the skylights, and added a wall of built-in shelving for storage and wine display.
+The raw, simple beveled-edge countertop is by Concreteworks in Oakland, with beadboard paneling beneath.

-Above: Lauer sourced the Black Metal Chairs from Overstock.
+Above: Lauer sourced the Black Metal Chairs from Overstock; $129 for two.

 Above: Fir wood tables are mixed with zinc-topped tables.
 On the wall is an installation by local photographer Gwendolyn Meyer.